billsix/programmingFromTheGroundUp/docs/source/files.rst

 This directive, ``.lcomm.lcomm``, will create a symbol, ``my_buffer``, that refers to a 500-byte storage location that we can use as a buffer.
-We can then do the following, assuming we have opened a file for reading and have placed the file descriptor in FIXMEAMPebx;:
+We can then do the following, assuming we have opened a file for reading and have placed the file descriptor in %ebx;:

 ::